osism/testbed/docs/source/notes.rst

       openssl x509 -req -days 365 -in csr.csr -signkey  private_key.pem -out cert.crt

 * The configuration is intentionally kept quite static.
-Please no PRs to make the configuration more flexible/dynamic.
+Please create no PRs to make the configuration more flexible/dynamic.
 * The `OSISM documentation <https://docs.osism.de>`_ uses hostnames, examples, addresses etc. from this testbed.
 * Even if all components (storage, network, compute, control) are operated on the same nodes,